Metricsebitda

 Why do investors use EBITDA instead of net income?

 EBITDA strips out the effects of capital structure (interest), tax jurisdiction (taxes), and accounting choices on long-lived assets (depreciation, amortization).
 That makes it more comparable across companies and the cleanest denominator for EV multiples.
-CFA Institute frames it as the operating cash-proxy that feeds EV/EBITDA in cross-company comps.
+Practitioners use it as an operating cash-proxy that feeds EV/EBITDA in cross-company comps.

 When is EBITDA a poor metric?

 For capital-intensive businesses where depreciation reflects real cash outflows (data centers, hardware, biotech facilities), EBITDA overstates true profitability.
-Charlie Munger's critique applies: 'every time you see EBITDA, replace it with bullshit earnings.'
+Charlie Munger's well-known critique: substitute 'bullshit earnings' every time you read EBITDA.
 For software with low capex, EBITDA tracks cash earnings closely.
 For hardware or infrastructure, EBIT or free cash flow is a better measure.

 Sources & further reading